Bovine colostrum is most commonly used for diarrhea and other infections.

-- Diarrhea in people with HIV.
-Taking bovine colostrum helps reduce diarrhea in people with HIV.
+- Diarrhea in people with HIV/AIDS.
+Taking bovine colostrum may help reduce diarrhea in people with HIV.
 Most research has used hyperimmune bovine colostrum.

-- The flu (influenza).
-Taking a specific type of bovine colostrum (Ad Colostrum, Corcon srl) by mouth for 8 weeks helps prevent the flu, including in people that have already been vaccinated against the flu and in people with heart disease who have a higher risk of getting the flu.
+- Flu (influenza).
+Taking bovine colostrum by mouth may help prevent the flu.
+It seems to work in people that have already been vaccinated against the flu.
+It may also work in people that have a higher risk of getting the flu.

-- Rotaviral diarrhea.
+- Diarrhea caused by rotavirus.
 Taking bovine colostrum seems to reduce diarrhea in children with diarrhea due to rotavirus.
 Most research has used hyperimmune bovine colostrum.

 Insufficient Evidence for

-- Memory (cognitive function).
-Early research shows that taking bovine colostrum does not improve memory in older adults also taking part in an exercise program.
+- Memory and thinking skills (cognitive function).
+Early research shows that taking bovine colostrum doesn't improve memory in older adults also taking part in an exercise program.

 - Inflammation of the colon (colitis).
 There is some early evidence that a rectal enema containing 10% bovine colostrum might be helpful for treating colitis.

 - Upper airway infection.
-Research shows that taking bovine colostrum protein reduces helps prevent upper airway infections.
-However, it doesn't appear to reduce the duration of upper airway infections if they do occur.
+Bovine colostrum seems to reduce the number of upper airway infections in children who get them often.
+It also may help prevent upper airway infections in adult men.
+But it doesn't appear to reduce the duration of upper airway infections if they do occur.